 There are stairs for the second floor containing the bedrooms, but this floor is not allowed to be visited.

-You can see that there is a big portrait for Mohamed Ali Pasha the founder of the royal family besides the stairs.
+You can see that there is a giant portrait of Mohamed Ali Pasha the founder of the royal family beside the stairs.

 - Throne Hall:

 - This room has the ruling throne that prince Mohamed Ali was supposed to rule from it.
-It is characterized by the decorations that on the ceiling that presents the sun disk with its golden rays.
-This hall contains a lot of oil paintings for Pashas and Khedives of Mohamed Ali’ family.
+It is characterized by the decorations on the ceiling that presents the sun disk with its golden rays.
+This hall contains a lot of oil paintings of Pashas and Khedives of Mohamed Ali’s family.